dialtr/libcount/README.md

 is one unit test that validates the empirical data table used internally.
 To run this test, simply type:

-    make tests
+    make check

-You can also run a suite that runs several simulations at every precision value to check that libcount is doing a reasonable job estimating the cardinality of sets.
+You can also run a suite that runs several simulations at every precision value to certify that libcount is doing a reasonable job estimating the cardinality of sets.
 Just type:

-    make check
+    make certify

 ## Minimal Examples